Version Control with Git¶

 The next step will be to create a GitHub account.
 If you already have one, skip this step.
 Otherwise, head over to GitHub and click the “Sign Up” button at the top right.
 Make sure you verify your email address.

-We strongly recommend that at some point you configure SSH access to your GitHub account..
+You must configure SSH access to your GitHub account.
 Otherwise, it will ask for your password every time you try to interact with GitHub.
 This is OK, but can be annoying after some time.
 See below on how to connect with SSH.

 Configuring SSH access for GitHub